presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task6_return/task.md

 Data Validation Topic:

-Almost each tasks we read data from Scanner, it will not be changed in the real-words projects.
+For almost every task, we read data from Scanner, it will not be changed in real-words projects.

 Your programs will accept various data from different sources.

-Unfortunately, the input data are not always correct, for an example:
+Unfortunately, the input data are not always correct.
+For example:

 ```
 int age = -23;